builders-garden/alphie-xmtp-agent/README.md

 ### BullMQ Queue Configuration

-The video processing system uses BullMQ for reliable background job processing with the following features:
+The processing system uses BullMQ for reliable background job processing with the following features:

 ### Queue Settings